bearmug/erlang-pure-migrations/README.md

       "scripts/folder/path",
       fun(F) ->
         %% no full-scope tx API available here
-        %% or use mysql:transaction/2, but please be aware about
+        %% alternatively use mysql:transaction/2, but please be aware about
         %% mysql implicit transactions commit behavior
         try F() of
           Res -> Res